New Model Reveals What Goes On When A Massive Black Hole Gobbles Up A Star

 “This makes it extremely interesting to go hunting for tidal disruption events.”

-The team are planning a number of tests during the next few years, in which their model will be used to observed an estimated hundreds of thousands of tidal disruption events.
+The team is planning a number of tests during the next few years in which their model will be used to observe hundreds of thousands of tidal disruption events.
 These observations are expected to deepen our understanding of black holes and their unknown properties.

 What happens when a massive black hole devours a star? https://t.co/V3PSCN3U5Z pic.twitter.com/DSlFOMSVHW